crealytics/spark-excel/README.md

     inferSchema = false,  // Optional, default: false addColorColumns = true,  // Optional, default: false timestampFormat = "MM-dd-yyyy HH:mm:ss",  // Optional, default: yyyy-mm-dd hh:mm:ss[.fffffffff]
     maxRowsInMemory = 20,  // Optional, default None.
-If set, uses a streaming reader which can help with big files excerptSize = 10,  // Optional, default: 10.
+If set, uses a streaming reader which can help with big files (will fail if used with xls format files) excerptSize = 10,  // Optional, default: 10.
 If set and if schema inferred, number of rows to infer schema from workbookPassword = "pass"  // Optional, default None.
 Requires unlimited strength JCE for older JVMs ).schema(myCustomSchema) // Optional, default: Either inferred schema, or all columns are Strings